 - Review tips for managing respiratory symptoms at home from CDC.

 When to seek medical care:

 - Any underlying medical condition that puts you at risk for serious illness with COVID-19.

 - Fever that does not come down with medication.

 - Symptoms that keep getting worse and feel unmanageable.

 Call ahead to the Emergency Department or call 911 if you have:

 - Chest pain.

 - Feel faint, light-headed or unstable in any other way.

-- If you are unable to drive yourself and do not have a ride, call 9-1-1 for transport by ambulance.
-Inform them of your symptoms ahead of time.
+- If you are unable to drive yourself and do not have a ride, call 911 for transport by ambulance.
+Inform the 911 dispatcher of your symptoms.